okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 `Ohai` is a system discovery tool.
 It's a command line tool that is required by `chef-client`.

 `ohai` gives back all the node system data in JSON.
 Everytime `chef-client` is run, it automatically executes an `ohai` and allows this object (known as the node object) to be accessed.
 We call these attributes available as `node attributes`.
+Each `attribute` also has `sub-attributes`